elastic/apm/specs/agents/tracing-instrumentation-azure.md

 where `<account>` is the name of the storage account.
 New Azure service endpoints may be introduced by Azure later.

-Rules derived from the [Blob service REST API reference](https://docs.microsoft.com/en-us/rest/api/storageservices/blob-service-rest-api)
+Rules derived from the [Blob service REST API reference](https://docs.microsoft.com/en-us/rest/api/storageservices/blob-service-rest-api).
+The rules determine the operation name based on the presence of data in the HTTP request

 | HTTP verb | HTTP headers | HTTP query string | Resulting Operation Name |
 | --------- | ---------- | ------------------- | ------------------------ |